World Cup of Hockey

 The World Cup of Hockey is an international ice hockey tournament.
-Inaugurated in 1996, it is the successor to the Canada Cup, which was held every 3 to 5 years from 1976 to 1991 and was the first international hockey championship to allow nations to field their top players.
+Inaugurated in 1996, it is the successor to the Canada Cup, which was held every three to five years from 1976 to 1991 and was the first international hockey championship to allow nations to field their top players.
 The World Cup has occurred thrice before on an irregular basis, with the United States winning in 1996 and Canada winning in 2004 and 2016.
-Following the 2016 tournament, it is uncertain if the series will be continued, after the cancellation of the 2020 tournament.
-The NHL will attempt to hold the next edition of the World Cup in 2025.
+Following the 2016 tournament, it was uncertain whether the series would be continued, after the cancellation of the 2020 tournament.
+It is tentatively scheduled to be held every four years, starting in 2028.

 The World Cup of Hockey is organized by the National Hockey League (NHL) and the National Hockey League Players' Association (NHLPA), unlike the annual Ice Hockey World Championships and quadrennial Olympic tournament, both run by the International Ice Hockey Federation (IIHF).
 World Cup games are played under NHL rules and not those of the IIHF, and the tournament occurs prior to the NHL pre-season, allowing all the NHL's players to be available, unlike the World Championships, which overlaps with the NHL's Stanley Cup playoffs.

 History

 Canada Cup

 The World Cup of Hockey was preceded by the Canada Cup, which began in 1976 in a combined effort from Doug Fisher of Hockey Canada and Alan Eagleson of the NHL Players' Association.
 Taking inspiration from soccer's FIFA World Cup, Eagleson proposed a new tournament that would bring together all the top hockey–playing nations.
 After successful negotiations with hockey officials from the Soviet Union in September 1974, Eagleson began arranging the Canada Cup tournament, which debuted in 1976.
-It was the first international ice hockey tournament that allowed hockey nations to field their top players, as the Winter Olympics was a strictly amateur competition and the annual World Championships clashed with the Stanley Cup playoffs.
+It was the first international ice hockey tournament that allowed hockey nations to field their top players, as the Winter Olympics was nominally an amateur competition at the time and the annual World Championships clashed with the Stanley Cup playoffs.

 The tournaments, held every three to five years, took place in North American venues prior to the start of the National Hockey League (NHL) regular season.
 Six teams competed in each edition.
-Of the five Canada Cup tournaments, four were won by Canada, while the Soviet Union won one, that being in 1981.
+Of the five Canada Cup tournaments, four were won by Canada, and one by the Soviet Union in 1981.